-On May 3, 2002, we entered into an employment agreement with Mary Patricia Ryan to serve as our Executive Vice President, Marketing, for three years.
-This agreement provides for an annual base salary of \$320,000, subject to increase from time to time by our board of directors.
-Under this agreement, we paid Ms. Ryan a \$25,000 starting bonus.
-In connection with this agreement, we also granted Ms. Ryan options to purchase 240,000 shares of our common stock at an exercise price of \$3.67 per share.
+In May 2002, we entered into an employment agreement with Mary Patricia Ryan to serve as our Executive Vice President, Marketing, for three years.
+Under this agreement, we pay Ms. Ryan an annual base salary of \$332,800.
+In connection with this agreement, we granted Ms. Ryan options to purchase 240,000 shares of our common stock at an exercise price of \$3.67 per share.
 Options with respect to 120,000 of these shares are exercisable and the remaining options become exercisable in equal installments on June 10, 2004 and June 10, 2005.